A note from Alise:

-So, recently, I have started asking people, who write to me with their feedback, if they would be happy for me to publish their feedback or a personal testimonial on my website.
+So, since then I have asked people who write to me with their feedback, if they would be happy for me to publish it on my website.

 People reported being delighted with the quality of the product and the obvious thought and care that had gone into creating it.
 They said the exercises were fun and lifted their spirits.
 They loved (or at least those who wrote did!) that the exercises were "eccentric" and "wacky".
 "Yes" they agreed, you do indeed need a sense of humour and somewhere to sing without reserve.
 They also loved that the exercises were varied, got more challenging as you progressed, and that they could feel the action of them working their throat muscles.